 Depression is ubiquitous in senior citizens.
 Any muscular endurance activity has been shown to provide significant mental relief from pain and depression.
-Running, cycling and swimming are all excellent relievers from life’s daily emotional stresses.
-With strength increases, there are marked increases in the emotional quotient, which further slows down biological aging.
+Running, cycling, and swimming are all excellent relievers from life’s daily emotional stresses.
+With strength increases, there are marked increases in the emotional quotient, further slowing biological aging.

 6. More Restful Sleep

 Sleep deprivation is a significant problem in old age.
 A good night’s sleep and regular rest are essential for people of all ages.
 Elders in endurance training regularly sleep well and wake up more refreshed and energized.
 It also decreases self-perceived fatigue and increases overall body efficiency.